What do you need to do to submit an initial application?

 Please note: some positions are limited in time: 1 year for interns, 6 months for specialised technicians, 5 months for seasonal workers

-5. Fulfil my obligations as an employer
+5. Comply with my obligations as an employer

 You must also renew the permit when it expires.